-Johannes C. P. Schmid is research assistant and doctoral candidate at the University of Hamburg.
-He works in the research project Media-Aesthetic Strategies of Framing and Translation in Graphic Novels as part of the Forschungsverbund Übersetzen und Rahmen.
+Johannes C. P. Schmid is a doctoral candidate at the University of Hamburg and worked as research assistant in the research project Media-Aesthetic Strategies of Framing and Translation in Graphic Novels as part of the Forschungsverbund Übersetzen und Rahmen.
 Praktiken medialer Transformation (FÜR).
 His research interests include (nonfiction) comics, photography, (digital) visual culture, and video games.
 He is currently writing a dissertation on “The Frames of Documentary Comics” (working title).

 One-year completion scholarship by the University of Hamburg in accordance with the Hamburg Act for the Promotion of Young Researchers and Artists.